Fulham 2 Everton 0

 Craven Cottage occupies a tranquil location in one of London’s more desirable neighbourhoods.
 Given Fulham fans’ reputation for inoffensiveness (some perfectly understated graffiti on Stevenage Road used to read “Jimmy Hill is Satan’s friend”) it felt rather surreal that comedy writer John Sullivan made them the favourite team of Wolfie Smith, Tooting’s self-styled urban guerilla.

-Our original plan involved drinking on Hammersmith Broadway.
+Our original plan had involved drinking on Hammersmith Broadway.
 Thoughts of a Pogues-style dirty, delightful, drunken old day were however reimagined when I made loose arrangements (very much so, as things turned out) to meet my friend Cassie at Ye Olde Spotted Horse.
 This seventeenth century boozer proved welcoming enough; unfortunately she never turned up, but we did eventually run into one another after the game.

 The game